cabbabbage/ENGINE-2.0/3d_refactor_plan.md

 Introduce the 3D `GridPoint` shape and helpers while keeping current 2D users working.
 This replaces the current flat layout with a canonical world identity, hierarchy pointers, per frame fields, asset lists, and branch masks.

 **Status (Dec 2025)**
-- Identity fields (world_x, world_y, world_z, resolution_layer) and constructor are in place and wired through WorldGrid creation; legacy ids remain intact.
+- Identity fields (world_x, world_y, world_z, resolution_layer) and constructor are in place and wired through WorldGrid creation; legacy ids remain only as internal storage for tile containers.
 - Hierarchy pointers, direction helpers, and per-frame reset/frame stamping are implemented.
 - Asset/branch tracking fields, branch bits, and `assets_here` alias are present; per-frame cache reset is invoked during Screen Grid rebuilds.
-- Resolution layer defaults mirror current grid resolution; spacing helpers and distance fallback to legacy power-of-two spacing are available for migration.
+- `distance(layer)` and `grid_spacing_for_layer` now derive from 3^n spacing, so `grid_resolution_` simply drives the default layer until loaders migrate.
 - Child allocation helpers exist; attach/detach propagation will be finalized in later phases as hierarchy and branch masks become authoritative.
-- 3D GridKey mapping coexists with legacy GridId; lookups warn on legacy fallback.
+- 3D GridKey mapping is canonical; legacy `GridId` lookups are no longer emitted and `GridId` now only backs the container storage.
 - Identity/mask validation helpers exist; legacy identity usage is tracked in cleanup tasks.

 **Status (Phase 3 - Asset attachment and migration)**
 - Asset spawn/move paths attach via 3D GridPoints (GridKey) with `world_z` and `resolution_layer` parameters (default `world_z = 0`, default layer).
-- Asset bindings maintain both legacy `GridId` and 3D `GridKey`, preferring 3D for lookups; legacy fallbacks are logged.
+- Asset bindings rely on 3D `GridKey` only; legacy `GridId` on assets is cleared and no longer used for lookup.
 - Attach/detach flows invalidate per-frame data and update branch activity; hierarchy links are required for accurate masks.
-- Remaining legacy caches (e.g., 2D grid residency) still exist and must be upgraded in cleanup phases.
+- Legacy 2D caches for asset identity have been removed; chunk residency remains tile-only.

 **How it fits**
 Every phase depends on `GridPoint` being stable and consistent.
 Do this first, even if many fields are not yet used by callers.